-For folks who are searching for better education, access to a school is no longer an insurmountable problem.
-With extra than 5,000 colleges and universities dotted across the USA and the provision of online and distance mastering, more college students can find their way right into a college study room than ever earlier than.
+For folks searching for better education, access to a school is no longer an insurmountable problem.
+More college students can find their way right into a college study room than ever earlier, with an extra than 5,000 colleges and universities dotted across the USA and the provision of online and distance mastering.

-Close inspection well-known shows that there’s a massive assumption in our regular thinking about better education that is riddled with faults: the concept that individuals pick the faculties they attend.
+Close inspection well-known shows that there’s a massive assumption in our regular thinking about better education riddled with faults: the concept that individuals pick the faculties they attend.
 Yes, individuals ought to fill out software and enroll in a group.
-But authentic desire may be out of attaining.
-Students’ university alternatives can multiply based at their own family they had been born into, the community they live in, and the schools they attended—and none of these elements are in their control.
+But authentic desire may be out of attain.
+Students’ university alternatives can multiply based on their own family they had been born into, the community they live in, and the schools they attended—and none of these elements are in their control.

 Colleges and universities use precise admissions criteria, incredibly motivated with the aid of standardized check rankings, which limit options for low-income college students who generally tend to score decrease on those kinds of exams.
-In different phrases, faculties and universities are choosing college students just as plenty as (or perhaps greater than) college students are doing the deciding on.
+In different phrases, faculties and universities choose college students just as plenty as (or perhaps greater than) college students are deciding on.

 Many kingdom faculties have had to institute extensive restrictions on their admissions, together with placing minimal ACT or SAT necessities.
-This way, that states are creating regulations that kind students into one of a kind university kinds based on taking a look at scores.
-Low-profits students who didn’t have the luxury of being born into rich households are funneled into -year colleges and upper-earnings students have the privilege of attending a 4-12 months flagship organization.
-This sorting renders the idea of student desire a fiction.
-Some kingdom governing boards have efficiently eliminated remedial lessons on university campuses, which also pushes low-income students into -year institutions.
+This way, those states create regulations that kind students into one-of-a-kind university kinds based on taking a look at scores.
+Low-profit students who didn’t have the luxury of being born into rich households are funneled into -year colleges and upper-earnings students have the privilege of attending a 4-12 months flagship organization.
+This sorting renders the idea of students’ desires a fiction.
+Some kingdom governing boards have efficiently eliminated remedial lessons on university campuses, pushing low-income students into -year institutions.

 The document reveals that within the 2016-17 instructional yr, complete-time, first time (FTFT) undergraduates who received federal pupil aid were three times as in all likelihood as individuals who did not acquire this resource to be enrolled at for-income establishments in place of public or private non-profit establishments.
 It’s clean to suggest, as many have, that for-earnings institutions are preying upon low-profits college students.
 In 2014, the Obama administration